History of the University of Kansas: 1920s–1940s

 In 1921, Memorial Stadium was built to replace McCook Field.
 The football team still plays in Memorial Stadium, making it the seventh oldest college football stadium in the nation.

 On May 13, 1923, William Allen White became the first KU alumnus to win a Pulitzer Prize, which was awarded to him for his Emporia Gazette editorial “To An Anxious Friend” that defended free speech.
 The School of Business was founded in 1924.
 The first campus union was built in 1926 as a campus community center.
 On February 18, 1930, future KU alumnus Clyde Tombaugh announced his discovery of the planet Pluto.
 Later in the year, present-day Snow Hall was completed and dedicated, replacing the old, deteriorated building.
 Two years later, one of KU's most prolific football and wrestling stars, Peter Mehringer, qualified for the 1932 Olympics.
+Several new buildings, including the Watkins Scholarship Hall for female students, were built with donations from Elizabeth Watkins between 1926 and 1937.

 A major civil rights decision came on August 8, 1938.
 Under severe pressure from Kansas Governor Walter Huxman and several civil rights leaders, the Kansas Board of Regents voted to prohibit the practices which had prevented African American students from completing their educational careers at the KU School of Medicine.

-The current chancellor's residence was completed in 1939 and was known as "The Outlook".
-The residence was possible as a result of former benefactress Elizabeth Watkins.
+The current chancellor's residence was built in 1912 for J.B. and Elizabeth Watkins.
+Their mansion, known as "The Outlook," was bequeathed to the university at Elizabeth's death in 1939.

 In January 1946, the University of Kansas Press was inaugurated.
 The publishing house would subsequently join with other universities in Kansas, evolving into the statewide University Press of Kansas.
 Danforth Chapel was officially dedicated in April 1946.